Light-Assisted Collisions in Tweezer-Trapped Lanthanides

 We now use the same MC model as an exploratory tool to identify effective strategies for mitigating the recoil heating in lanthanides.
 By performing a systematic variation of key parameters---such as intensity, detuning and quantity of near-resonant yellow beams, as well as tweezer-trap properties---we find a parameter regime for which the simple addition of a second vertically-propagating yellow beam ($q = \rm v$) provides enough axial Doppler cooling to counteract the recoil heating, substantially increasing the single-atom survival.
 To illustrate this result, we focus on the one-body scattering dynamics by initializing the system with a single atom both in the simulations and experiment.
 For the latter, we use a preceding LAC stage.
 We then study recoil heating with and without the vertical yellow beam applied.

 Figure~\ref{fig2: axial cooling}(a-b) summarizes our results.
 In panel (a), we compute a two-dimensional map of the single-atom survival probability, as a function of the horizontal and vertical yellow beam intensities.
 The blue region highlights high single-atom survival, which may be combined with large scattering rate for an optimal parameter regime, in which unit survival is never reached in the absence of---or for overly strong---vertical illumination.
 Moreover, we observe that the effectiveness of vertical cooling depends strongly on its detuning, as shown in (b).
 Notably, we identify a sizable red-detuning window around $-1\,\Gamma_{\rm L}$ where the survival probability reaches unity, indicating a favorable regime for low-loss operation.
 The MC simulation captures both the qualitative trend and the resonance position in good agreement with the experiment.
 Away from resonance, the survival probability returns to a background level, matching the value observed in the absence of the vertical beam.
-Finally, we repeat the protocol of Fig.\,\ref{fig:fig1}(c), showing that the presence of the vertical beam clearly enables near-unity survival over long irradiation times, as reported in Fig.\,\ref{fig2: axial cooling}(c).

-Controlling recoil heating in the experiment is crucial not only during LAC, but also for continuous fluorescence imaging based on yellow light, which is essential for tweezer rearrangement~\cite{grun2024optical}.
-Figure \ref{fig:fig3} compares the histogram of collected photons without (a) and with (b) vertical cooling.
-In the latter case, the histogram shows a much more resolved and separated single-atom peak, increasing the detection fidelity from 93.6$_{- 2.5}^{ + 1.8}\%$ to 99.96$_{- 0.24} ^{+0.03}$\%, the errors are propagated via a Monte Carlo method and represent one standard deviation confidence interval \cite{s1t2008BIMP}.
-The histograms are obtained for 40\,ms of yellow imaging, and similar results persist also for longer exposure times.
-Our results demonstrate that the intercombination line in lanthanides can be effectively employed for pair-ejection and non-destructive imaging.
+We also observe that the axial cooling plays a key role for continuous imaging, a feature which is essential in operating reconfigurable tweezer arrays.
+Figure~\ref{fig2: axial cooling}(c) exemplarily shows this effect for the yellow imaging, where we see that the fidelity increases from 93.6$_{- 2.5}^{ + 1.8}\%$ without cooling to 99.96$_{- 0.24} ^{+0.03}$\% with cooling~\footnote{The errors are propagated via a Monte Carlo method and represent one standard deviation confidence interval \cite{s1t2008BIMP}.}.